 Mandatory binding arbitration is a contract provision that requires the parties to resolve contract disputes through arbitration.
 If an arbitration clause is included in a contract, and if the contract itself is valid, the parties are required to abide by the clause.
 Once you have signed a contract with a mandatory arbitration clause, you will have no choice but to settle your dispute through arbitration.

 Another possibility is voluntary arbitration.
 In this instance, the parties agreed on their own to use arbitration to settle their dispute.
 No contract or law requires this action.
-Most often, parties choose to use arbitration to save money, ensure confidentiality, time, and sometimes even good will.
+Most often, parties choose to use arbitration to save money, ensure confidentiality, and save time, and sometimes even for goodwill.
 If the matter is personal, such as in a divorce proceeding, voluntary arbitration can be equally valuable to both sides.

 In arbitration, the parties agree to accept the ruling of the arbitrator and understand that the arbitrator’s decision is final.
 An aggrieved party may only take the decision to Court by appealing or to collect from their judgment.